Data Processing Agreement (DPA)

 9. International transfers

 9.1 Kapta is established in Portugal.
-Some subprocessors are established outside the EEA — notably FareHarbor and Stripe (United States) and Cloudflare (United States with globally distributed PoPs).
+Some subprocessors are established outside the EEA — notably FareHarbor and Stripe (United States).

 9.2 Transfers to those subprocessors are covered by the European Commission's Standard Contractual Clauses (Commission Implementing Decision (EU) 2021/914 of 4 June 2021).
 The relevant Module 3 (processor-to-sub-processor) applies between Kapta (acting as the Controller's processor) and each non-EEA sub-processor, because Kapta is the contractual party transferring the Controller's Personal Data onward.
-Module 2 (controller-to-processor) applies only where Kapta is itself acting as controller (its own staff data, tenant account data — see ROPA Section A).
+Module 2 (controller-to-processor) applies only where Kapta is itself acting as controller (its own staff data, tenant account data).

-9.3 For the Cloudflare and Stripe (Inc.) legs specifically, Kapta has accepted each sub-processor's customer DPA and the included Module 3 SCC stack; their Annex I parties match the contractual chain described above (Controller → Kapta as Processor → Cloudflare / Stripe as Sub-processor).
+9.3 For the Stripe (Inc.) leg specifically, Kapta has accepted Stripe's customer DPA and the included Module 3 SCC stack; the Annex I parties match the contractual chain described above (Controller → Kapta as Processor → Stripe as Sub-processor).

-9.4 See SUBPROCESSORS.md for the per-subprocessor mechanism and most-recent reference URLs.
+9.4 See the Subprocessors page for the per-subprocessor mechanism and most-recent reference URLs.

 10. Audit